 When I think about Marie Kondo’s Netflix series, the episodes that highlight this are the Tidying with Toddlers and The Downsizers because these families clearly want to be more efficient with daily tasks so they can have more quality time with their families.
 That’s urgency!

-These families also realize that something needs to change, but they don’t know where to begin.
-AND because they are so overwhelmed, they can’t think clearly enough to change their current situation, which is actually the best frame of mind to make ANY change because you’re willing to do almost anything to relieve the frustration.
+These families also realized that something needed to change, but they simply didn’t know where to begin.
+AND because they are so overwhelmed, they couldn’t think clearly enough to know where to begin, which is actually the best frame of mind to make ANY change because you’re willing to do almost anything to relieve the frustration.

 The GOPACK Method